 Here’s an interesting fact.
 Everybody knows that Germany is the top hop producing region in the world.
 But what’s number two?

 Believe it or not, Washington state.
 In fact, 80% of the hops used in American breweries come from Washington, which explains why the state is home to more than 150 small craft breweries.
-The City of Seattle alone boasts 40 of them.
+The City of Seattle alone boasts more than forty of them.
 All of which makes Seattle the perfect place to go on a Brewery Tour.

 Smiling Placidly, Belly Full